Notes to the consolidated financial statements

 Hafnia Limited (the “Company”) is listed on the Oslo Stock Exchange and incorporated and domiciled in Bermuda.
 The address of its registered office is Washington Mall Phase 2, 4th Floor, Suite 400, 22 Church Street, HM 1189, Hamilton HM EX, Bermuda.

-The principal activity of the Group relates to the provision of global maritime services in the product tankers market.
+The principal activity of the Group relates to the provision of global maritime services in the product and chemical tankers market.

 2. Significant accounting policies